abinit/abinit/doc/tutorial/eph4zpr.md

-In all the examples of this tutorial, we will be using the new [[structure]] input variable (added in version 9) to initialize the unit cell from an external file so that we don't need to repeat the geometry section over and over again.
+In all the examples of this tutorial, we will be using the new [[structure]] input variable (added in version 9) to initialize the unit cell from an external file so that we don't need to repeat the unit cell over and over again.
 The syntax is:

 ```sh